Digital library: Digital preservation

 Digital preservation aims to ensure that digital media and information systems are still interpretable into the indefinite future.
 Each necessary component of this must be migrated, preserved or emulated.
 Typically lower levels of systems (floppy disks for example) are emulated, bit-streams (the actual files stored in the disks) are preserved and operating systems are emulated as a virtual machine.
 Only where the meaning and content of digital media and information systems are well understood is migration possible, as is the case for office documents.
 However, at least one organization, the Wider Net Project, has created an offline digital library, the eGranary, by reproducing materials on a 6 TB hard drive.
-Instead of a bit-stream environment, the digital library contains a built-in proxy server and search engine so the digital materials can be accessed using an Internet browser.
+Instead of a bit-stream environment, the digital library contains a built-in proxy server and search engine so the digital materials can be accessed using a web browser.
 Also, the materials are not preserved for the future.
 The eGranary is intended for use in places or situations where Internet connectivity is very slow, non-existent, unreliable, unsuitable or too expensive.

 In the past few years, procedures for digitizing books at high speed and comparatively low cost have improved considerably with the result that it is now possible to digitize millions of books per year.
 The Google book-scanning project is also working with libraries to offer digitize books pushing forward on the digitize book realm.